kobotoolbox/kobotoolbox-org-v2/_posts/2021-11-26-using-the-public-collections-feature-to-power-your-survey-creation.md

 {% include image.liquid file="/images/blog/survey_setup.png" type="full" %}

-For years, KoBoToolbox users have enjoyed the [Question Library feature](https://support.kobotoolbox.org/question_library.html) to **create** and **reuse** survey form content and to the share the same content with other users.
+For years, KoboToolbox users have enjoyed the [Question Library feature](https://support.kobotoolbox.org/question_library.html) to **create** and **reuse** survey form content and to the share the same content with other users.